 Ingredients For 15 Cookie Sandwiches

 1. LINE a medium-size baking sheet with parchment paper.

 2. SPREAD a small amount of peanut butter on half of the crackers/cookies, then a small amount of fluff on the other half.
 Sandwich together, then transfer to baking sheet.
 Place in the freezer for 30 minutes.

-3. COMBINE the chocolate chips and coconut oil in microwave-safe bowl.
+3. COMBINE the chocolate chips and coconut oil in a microwave-safe bowl.
 Microwave for approximately one minute until melted, stirring at the 30-second mark to avoid burning.

 4. REMOVE the frozen sandwiches from the freezer.
-Dip each halfway in melted chocolate, then return to baking sheet and sprinkle the bacon on top.
+Dip each halfway in melted chocolate, then return to the baking sheet and sprinkle the bacon on top.
 Repeat until all sandwiches have been coated and topped, then return to the freezer until the chocolate is set, at least an hour.

 For The Crackers